Creamy coconut milk and seasoned chickpeas make this a cozy fall meal! Add some brown rice to bring this pantry meal to the next level.

 Curry powder is not a common ingredient used in traditional Indian cooking, but rather an invention of British colonizers to evoke the flavors of Indian cuisine.
 Spices were a large part of why the British colonized India in the first place, and money from the vibrant spice trade went back into the British empire, not invested back into India.
 Curry powder is made of ground coriander, ground cumin, ground turmeric, ground ginger, dry mustard, ground black pepper, ground cinnamon, ground cardamom, and cayenne pepper or ground chilies.

+We demonstrate how to make Chana Saag in this Cooking Matters at Home virtual class video.
 Try it yourself and tell us about it in the comments!

 Solid Ground’s Community Food Education (CFE) program hosts cooking and nutrition classes to support healthy and holistic living on a budget.
 The CFE team created this series of cooking videos to offer resources, tips, and tricks that you can practice at home.
 Visit our Food & Nutrition and Coronavirus Food Resources webpages for more food and nutrition info and resources.